Theatre and Live Art,

-Burcu Emeç is a queer Kurdish theatre artist (performer/creator), intimacy coordinator (film/tv), and intimacy director (live performance) based in Tkarón:to / “Toronto” working seamlessly across stage and screen.
+Burcu Emeç is a theatre / live art artist, intimacy coordinator (film/tv), and intimacy director (live performance) based in Tkarón:to / “Toronto” and working seamlessly across stage and screen.

 Throughout her artistic journey, Burcu has been interested in the way artists collaborate and how it impacts their work.
 This interest led her to work at Articule, one of Canada’s oldest artist-run centres, where she played a pivotal role in facilitating anti-harassment and anti-racist advocacy initiatives.

-This advocacy thread continues in Burcu's role as an intimacy professional for stage and screen, where she provides a consent-forward and movement based framework to tell stories that have intimacy, nudity, and sensitive content.
-Holding certifications from two SAG-AFTRA accredited organizations, IDC: Intimacy Directors and Coordinators (U.S.) and Intimacy Coordinators Canada, Burcu has worked for major studios like A24, Amazon, CBS, and Lionsgate/Starz.
-She trained with leading professionals such as HBO’s In-House Intimacy Coordinator Alicia Rodis (The Deuce, Insecure, High Maintenance), and Claire Warden, the first intimacy director on Broadway.
-Burcu brings over 15 years of experience in storytelling onstage/onscreen and a robust background in movement to support actors and directors alike.
-She holds a complimentary certification as an active listener, which enriches her skills in mental health support.
-Burcu works in a queer, anti-racist, and sex-positive framework, aiming to cultivate an environment that’s empowering for each member of the team.
+This advocacy thread continues in Burcu's role as an intimacy professional (stage and screen), guiding productions and performers with a consent and movement based framework to safely handle nudity, intimacy, or sensitive subject matter.
+Holding certifications from two SAG-AFTRA accredited programs, IDC: Intimacy Directors and Coordinators (U.S.) and Intimacy Coordinators Canada, Burcu has worked with major studios like A24, Amazon, Netflix, CBS, and Lionsgate/Starz.
+She trained with leading professionals like HBO’s In-House Intimacy Coordinator Alicia Rodis (The Deuce, Insecure, High Maintenance), and Claire Warden, the first intimacy director on Broadway.
+Burcu brings over 15 years of storytelling experience on stage and screen and a robust background in movement and mental health to support actors and directors alike.
+She holds a complimentary certification as an active listener, which enriches her skills in on-site mental health support.
+Burcu addresses her work in a queer, anti-racist, and sex-positive framework, aiming to foster an empowering environment for every member of the team.

 © Burcu Emeç — all rights reserved